IBM/cpd-cli/docs/argocd/argocd-install.md

-## Change Log In Release 5.3.1
-1. create-argo-apps command will now join the app name with suffix with `-` instead of directly concatenate.
-For example, app name "ccs-app" with suffix "dev" will now be "ccs-app-dev" instead of "ccs-appdev".
-When upgrading from 5.3.0, you need to revisit the name suffix value.
-Default suffix value below is now updated.
-2. create-argo-apps command now requires `--license_acceptance=true`, making it consistent with other commands in olm-utils

----
 ## 1. Introduction

 This document will go through step by step on how to install and upgrade IBM Software Hub services using ArgoCD, leveraging IBM Software Hub's Premium feature.
-We will use release 5.3.1 as an example.
+We will use release 5.3.0 as an example.

 ## 2. Prerequisites